akhilvreddy/ECE491/README.md

 One of the ways to get the signal (or image in this case) back from speckle noise is by Projected Gradient Descent.
 The cost function in this case would be

+#### Recovery using Generative Functions (GFs)

+Before getting into other more complicated algorithms, I want to go over others.
+Recovery using GFs is used for

 #### Projected Gradient Descent (PGD)